Skip to main content

 About Foodilic

-Foodilic in Brighton has a clear, limited set of verified planning facts: it is open daily from 9 AM to 8 PM, has a casual dress code, is listed by We're Smart World 2025 with 3 Radishes.
-That makes it easiest to frame as a casual Brighton option rather than a venue to assess through unverified claims about price, menu format, seating, or service style.
+Foodilic in Brighton is open daily from 9 AM to 8 PM, has a casual dress code, is listed by We're Smart World 2025 with 3 Radishes.
+That makes it easiest to frame as a casual Brighton option rather than a venue to assess through claims about price, menu format, seating, or service style.

 Because Foodilic is open from 9 AM to 8 PM every day, it can fit into a Brighton day without the narrow timing of a dinner-only restaurant.
 That does not confirm a particular breakfast, brunch, lunch, or dinner menu; it only confirms the operating window.
 If you are comparing options for a more structured meal, you might also look at Bincho Yakitori or The Salt Room.

-Foodilic is best approached with casual expectations.
-The verified facts do not support claims about a tasting-menu format, a chef-led experience, a specific price point, or a particular dining room setup.
-Plan around the confirmed hours and casual dress code, then confirm any finer details before you go.
+Foodilic works best with casual expectations.
+Plan around the hours and casual dress code, then confirm any finer details before you go.

 How to use it in a Brighton itinerary